Medicaid Qualification in Alabama is Difficult

 - A spouse’s monthly maintenance.

-Medicare does not pay for day-to-day maintenance skilled care in a
+Many people confuse Medicaid with Medicare.
+Medicare does not pay for day-to-day skilled care on a

 As with any government program, Medicare requires forms and supporting documents.
 Limitations apply, so not everyone will be eligible for Medicare.